It's been a long, winding road to get here.

 That's for patients with rheumatoid arthritis.

-- DDD is daily dose of other meds
+- DDD is a daily dose of other meds

 - DMARD is disease-modifying antirheumatic drugs